infobliss/Glam2Commons-Report/gsoc2017/index.md

 - Adding new GLAMs to the tool.

 We have not been able to do these due to the time constraints of the project.

-### Source Code

-The source code is licensed under GNU General Public License v3.0.
-Here is the [link](https://github.com/infobliss/sibutest2) to the source code.

 ### Mentors